Subterranean Homesick Blues: Promotional film clip

 The song was used in one of the first "modern" promotional film clips, the forerunner of what was later known as the music video.
 Rolling Stone ranked it seventh in the magazine's October 1993 list of "100 Top Music Videos".
 The original clip was the opening segment of D. A. Pennebaker's film Dont Look Back, a documentary on Dylan's 1965 tour of England.
 In the film, Dylan, who came up with the idea, holds up cue cards with selected words and phrases from the lyrics.
 The cue cards were written by Donovan, Allen Ginsberg, Bob Neuwirth and Dylan himself.

 While staring at the camera, Dylan flips the cards as the song plays.
 There are intentional misspellings and puns throughout the clip: for instance, when the song's lyrics say "eleven dollar bills", the poster says "20 dollar bills".
 The clip was shot in an alley close to the Savoy Hotel in London.
 Ginsberg is constantly visible in the background, talking to Neuwirth.
 For use as a trailer, the following text was superimposed at the end of the clip, Dylan and Ginsberg are exiting the frame: "SURFACING HERE SOON | BOB DYLAN IN | DONT LOOK BACK By D. A. PENNEBAKER".
 The Savoy Hotel has retained much of its exterior as it was in 1965, and the alley used in the film has been identified as the Savoy Steps.

 In addition to the Savoy Hotel clip, two alternative promotional films were shot: one in a park (Embankment Gardens, adjacent to the Savoy Hotel) where Dylan, Neuwirth and Ginsberg are joined by Dylan's producer, Tom Wilson, and another shot on the roof of an unknown building.
 A montage of the clips can be seen in the documentary No Direction Home.

 The film clip was used in September 2010 in a promotional video to launch Google Instant.
 As they are typed, the lyrics of the song generate search engine results pages.

 The 1992 Tim Robbins film Bob Roberts features Robbins in the title role as a right-wing folk singer who uses Dylan's cue-card concept for the song "Wall Street Rap".

 "Weird Al" Yankovic's music video for the 2003 song "Bob" parodies Dylan's music and writing style with a series of 38 palindromic sentences.
 The word "Bob" is itself a palindrome and Yankovic mimics Dylan's video by dressing as Dylan and dropping cue cards that have the song's lyrics on them.

 Several other musicians have imitated or paid homage to the video by using a similar cue-card format, most notably Australian band INXS in the video for their 1987 song "Mediate" and the German band Wir sind Helden in their 2005 song "Nur ein Wort" (Just one word).
+In 2014, the Danish band Powersolo released a music video for their song "Boom Babba Do Ba Dabba".
+Since the lyrics consist only of the title of the song, all the cue cards were identical, apart from one saying "steak frites".